6 DAYS FROM $1,399

 Vantage invites you to Transylvania, where the lure of vampire legends awaits in Romania’s fabled central region, home to mountainous scenery, medieval villages, and Bran Castle — Dracula’s legendary manse.
 You’ll visit Prejmer Fortified Church, a UNESCO World Heritage Site; plus, step inside elegant Bucharest, bohemian Brasov, and a forested region of fairytales!

 Today you’ll board an overnight flight to Budapest, Hungary.
+Or, depart earlier for your pre-trip extension to Warsaw & Krakow.

 Arrive in Budapest, and settle into your river ship with a Welcome Briefing